smdocs/my-book-notes/book1/part-1.md

 ##### 2. Dark Energy
 - Is energy that is distibuted uniformly accross the universe, it exists even when there are no particles or matter around.
 - Unlike dark matter, dark energy is does not clump and can be no denser in one region than another.
-Dark matter though collects into objects
 - Dark energy remains constant over time and can referred as a <b>cosmological constant</b>.
-- One big mystrey about dark energy is its existance and nobody knows why? although quantum mechanics and gravity predicts its existence.
+- One big mystery about dark energy is its existance and nobody knows why? although quantum mechanics and gravity predicts its existence.

 Dark matter might account for some peculiarities of our Solar systems and may even have had a part to play in the development of life on Earth.